-- 1. Obtain volunteers and chaplain for emotional support if necessary. - 2.
+- Obtain volunteers and Spiritual Care & Religious Practitioner for emotional support if necessary. - 2.
 Report to the Executive Director or designate for assignment of duties. - 3.
 Obtain transportation for the residents being evacuated. - 4.
 Assist in the notification of the next-of-kin.